Media Information

 default image

-Please note, F1 ACADEMY media accreditation grants access to the F1 ACADEMY paddock only.
+Please note that F1 ACADEMY media accreditation grants access to the F1 ACADEMY paddock only.

 Accreditation Application Deadlines

-The accreditation deadline for all events is 14 days before the start of the event.
-Applicants will be notified of the outcome of their request no later than 10 days before the start of the event.
+The accreditation deadline for all events is 14 days prior to the start of the event.
+Applicants will be notified of the outcome of their request no later than 10 days prior to the start of the event.

 • F1 ACADEMY reserves the right to deny accreditation without explanation.